Wymondham railway station

+In 2017, the station's bistro was described in a BBC article.

 History

 The Bill for the Norwich & Brandon Railway (N&BR) received Royal Assent on 10 May 1844.
 Work started on the line in 1844 and the line and its stations were opened on 30 July 1845.
 Wymondham station opened with the line and was, when it opened, situated east of Spooner Row and west of Spinks Lane.
 The line ran from Ely to Trowse, in Norwich.
 The link into Norwich was delayed due to the need to build a bridge over the River Wensum that kept the river navigable.

 One month before the N&BR opened a Bill authorising the amalgamation of the Yarmouth & Norwich Railway with the N&BR came into effect and so Wymondham station became a Norfolk Railway asset.

 In November 1845 Spinks Lane station was permanently closed as the NR determined that having two stations in the village was excessive.
 With the closure of Spinks Lane the next station east of Wymondham became Hethersett.

 On 15 February 1847 Wymondham became a junction station with the opening of the Wymondham to Wells Branch to Dereham and Wells-next-the-Sea.
 The first station on the branch after Wymondham was Kimberley Park, then known simply as Kimberley.

 An Act of Parliament on 7 August 1862 authorised the amalgamation of the Eastern Counties Railway, the Eastern Union Railway and others, which formed the Great Eastern Railway, which had taken place on 1 July 1862.

 19 years after the GER was formed the GER promoted a Bill to build a cut-off line from Forncett via Ashwellthorpe on the Great Eastern Main Line to the Norwich-Ely line at Wymondham.
 Work started in 1880 and the line opened on 2 May 1881.

 The difficult economic circumstances after World War I led the Government to pass the Railways Act 1921 which led to the creation of the Big Four.
 The GER amalgamated with several other companies to create the London and North Eastern Railway (LNER).
 Wymondham became an LNER station on 1 January 1923.
 The line to Forncett closed in 1939.